mokeWe/GPTqt/README.md

 # openAI-pyqt
  Simple OpenAI API requester in python and PyQt6.

- If anything doesn't work, open an issue and I'll try to help.
+ If anything doesn't work, open an issue, and I'll try to help.

+`cx.bat` is for freezing the python script, if you want to freeze the script to make it portable make sure cxFreeze is installed and run `cx.bat`
 ## Installation

 Clone this repo